Lovro Radonić

-Lovro Radonić (February 25, 1928 – July 31, 1990) was a Croat water polo player and butterfly swimmer who competed for Yugoslavia in the 1952, 1956, and 1960 Summer Olympics.
+Lovro Radonić (February 25, 1928 – July 31, 1990) was a Croatian water polo player and butterfly swimmer who competed for Yugoslavia in the 1952, 1956, and 1960 Summer Olympics.
 He was born in Korčula, Kingdom of Serbs, Croats and Slovenes.
-Radonjić was part of the Yugoslav team which won the silver medal in the 1952 tournament.
+Radonić was part of the Yugoslav team which won the silver medal in the 1952 tournament.
 He played all nine matches.
 Four years later he won again the silver medal with the Yugoslav team in the 1956 tournament.
 He played six matches.
 In 1960 he participated in the 200 metre butterfly competition but was eliminated in the first round.
 He was born in Korčula and died in Rijeka.

+His son is a noted VK Primorje player and manager Damir Radonić.